AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/rate-limits/index.md

 # Rate Limits

-Adobe Firefly API places limits on the volume, frequency, and concurrency of API calls.
-This guide provides an overview of these limits, how to check them, why they are necessary, and what to do if you encounter issues.
+Adobe Firefly API places limits on the volume and frequency of API calls

 ## Summary of Rate Limits